jerryscript-project/iotjs-vscode-extension/README.md

 These configuration options are required.
 Manifest:
 - `name`: The name which will be visible in the debug view
 - `type`: This must be `iotjs` otherwise the debug session wont start
-- `request`: Type of the session start, only the `attach` available for now
+- `request`: Type of the session start
 - `address`: IP address on which the server listening.
 Default is `localhost`
 - `port`: Debug port to attach to.
 Default is `5001`
 - `localRoot`: The local source root directoy, most cases this is the `${workspaceRoot}`
 - `stopOnEntry`: Autmoatically stop the program after launch, the IoT.js will stop on the first breakpoint for now, no matter that is enabled or not.
-- `debugLog`: The type of the debug log, you can choose from 0 to 5:
+- `debugLog`: The type of the debug log, you can choose from 0 to 4:
     - 0: none
     - 1: Error (show errors only)
     - 2: Debug Session related (requests and their responses)
     - 3: Debug Protocol related (communication between the engine and the client)
     - 4: Verbose (each log type included)

+You can also define [Launch](#launch) instead of Attach to automate starting debug server.

 Now you can connect to a running engine.
 If you are using IoT.js you have to do the following: